Koi disease prevention checklist

 3. Keep oxygen high

 Sick fish, warm water, medications, and heavy feeding all increase oxygen demand.
 Aeration is basic health equipment, not an optional accessory.
+If koi gather at waterfalls, gasp, hang near returns, or breathe rapidly, increase aeration first while testing water.

 4. Avoid overcrowding